 Tucked away on a quiet inner city cul-de-sac, the Culture House building is an explosion of color amidst the bumpy asphalt and low-rise housing in Southwest Washington, D.C.

 The building was home to the Friendship Baptist Congregation for almost a century and was a cornerstone of the neighborhood’s social fabric.
 Reimagined in recent years as an art space, it is now a treasured community hotspot once again.

-The church was built in 1886 by formerly enslaved people and is one of the oldest extant buildings in Southwest.
+The church was built in 1886 by formerly enslaved people and is one of the oldest extant buildings in the neighborhood known as Southwest Waterfront.
 The fact that it has survived to the present day is something of a miracle.
-During the 1950s urban planners saw the neighborhood as as “blighted” and bulldozed nearly the entire thing to make way for freeways and public housing projects.
+During the 1950s, urban planners saw the neighborhood as “blighted” and bulldozed nearly the entire thing to make way for freeways and public housing projects.

 According to a 1960 Washington Post article, the District Redevelopment Land Agency bought up 98.5 percent of the area in the mid-1950s, evicted residents and tore down nearly everything, including more than 20 Black churches.
 According to the Historic American Building Survey, Friendship Baptist was spared the wrecking ball because “the church’s pastor, Reverend Benjamin H. Whiting, argued that the church was a bedrock neighborhood institution,” and they had just completed an educational center addition.

 Historic walls notwithstanding, the Friendship Baptist congregation ended up relocating to more spacious facilities nearby within a decade, and the aging religious house passed through a number of owners before finally closing in 2001.
 A real estate developer purchased the storied building with the intention of building condominiums and office space, but a 2004 Historic Preservation Board designation blocked the project.